Welcome to YTF Community, a place to safely share in the challenges and joys of feeding our families. And make all of it easier!

 Welcome to the recurring series where I share a look at what I actually served during a random week.
-My goal is to be more off-the-cuff than I am in my videos on social media—or in my photography here on my website which are taken by a professional photographer when my kids are in school or camp—as another way to share the reality of feeding kids.
+My goal is to be more off-the-cuff than I am in my videos on social media—or in the photographs here on my website, which are taken by a professional photographer when my kids are in school, at camp, or at their dad’s house—as another way to share the reality of feeding kids.

 You can pack mostly the same foods each day to ensure the kids have enough food they can easily eat—because that is actually the thing that matters most.